Quali’s Shell Framework

 cli, needs a CLI instance from cloudshell.cli.cli to be initiated.
 For details about these parameters, see the Key Entities section.

+The SNMP handler provides SNMP communication with the device.
 Like the CLI handler, the main responsibilities of the SNMP handler are:

 - Initialize QualiSnmp.
 It does this by extracting and preparing the QualiSnmp parameters provided by the resource driver’s context